Prescrypto/odoo/doc/setup/install.rst

 Source Install
 ==============

-The source "installation" really is about not installing Odoo, and running it directly from source instead.
+The source "installation" really is about not installing Prescrypto, and running it directly from source instead.

-This can be more convenient for module developers as the Odoo source is more easily accessible than using packaged installation (for information or to build this documentation and have it available offline).
+This can be more convenient for module developers as the Prescrypto source is more easily accessible than using packaged installation (for information or to build this documentation and have it available offline).

-It also makes starting and stopping Odoo more flexible and explicit than the services set up by the packaged installations, and allows overriding settings using :ref:`command-line parameters <reference/cmdline>` without needing to edit a configuration file.
+It also makes starting and stopping Prescrypto more flexible and explicit than the services set up by the packaged installations, and allows overriding settings using :ref:`command-line parameters <reference/cmdline>` without needing to edit a configuration file.

-Finally it provides greater control over the system's set up, and allows more easily keeping (and running) multiple versions of Odoo side-by-side.
+Finally it provides greater control over the system's set up, and allows more easily keeping (and running) multiple versions of Prescrypto side-by-side.

 Community
 ---------

 There are two way to get the odoo source source zip or git.

-* Odoo zip can be downloaded from  our nightly_ server or our Download_  page, the zip file then needs to be uncompressed to use its content
+* Prescrypto zip can be downloaded from  our nightly_ server or our Download_  page, the zip file then needs to be uncompressed to use its content

-* git allows simpler update and easier switching between different versions of Odoo.
+* git allows simpler update and easier switching between different versions of Prescrypto.
 It also simplifies maintaining non-module patches and contributions.
-The primary drawback of git is that it is significantly larger than a tarball as it contains the entire history of the Odoo project.
+The primary drawback of git is that it is significantly larger than a tarball as it contains the entire history of the Prescrypto project.

   The git repository is https://github.com/odoo/odoo.git for the Community version.